ArchiveTeam/grab-site/README.md

 #### Docker Network

-grab-site and gs-server communicate to eachother on a network that is isolated from any other container outside of a grab-site related container.
+`grab-site` and `gs-server` communicate to eachother on a network that is isolated from any other container outside of the network.

-The following will create a docker network called "grab-network" for our gs-server and grab-site instances to talk to (and find eachother) on.
+The following will create a docker network called "gs-network" for our gs-server and grab-site instances to talk to (and find eachother) on.

 ```
-docker network create -d bridge grab-network
+docker network create -d bridge gs-network
 ```

-We will use this "grab-network" later in `docker run` commands with the `--net="grab-network"` flag.
+We will use this "gs-network" later in `docker run` commands with the `--net="gs-network"` flag.

 #### Run gs-server on Docker

 Run a container named "gs-server" to host the dashboard and for grab-site instances to connect to:

 ```
-docker run --net=grab-network --name=gs-server -d -p 29000:29000 --restart=unless-stopped grab-site:latest
+docker run --net=gs-network --name=gs-server -d -p 29000:29000 --restart=unless-stopped grab-site:latest
 ```

 The server will be running with the port forwarded (the -p parameter) from the host port 29000 -> container port 29000.
 You can access it via [http://localhost:29000](http://localhost:29000)